 I wanted to share my Quarter-Life Breakthrough story so that other young women who may be experiencing their quarter-life struggles or are feeling lost, can see how in one year, so much can change and that they don't have to go through it alone.
 I can't imagine going through all the changes I've had without the love and guidance of my friends and family.

-If you can relate to my story, I want you to know there is nothing wrong with asking for help and that YOU are special, YOU have a gift waiting to be uncovered, YOU have the power to make a BIG difference in the world, and you will be blown away by how many people out there are waiting to love and support you.
+If you can relate to my story, I want you to know there is nothing wrong with asking for help and that you have what it takes to launch your own business (if that's what you truly want), and you will be blown away by how many people out there are waiting to love and support you.
 Every successful person has had the help of others and it's a beautiful way to share who you are and inspire others to do the same.

 If you feel like you don't fit into the current job system and dream of starting your own ethical business then that is a good thing!
 It means you want to create your own path, design your own kind of success and have a positive impact on the world.